Man arrested for immigration offences released on bail as protesters block van

 Metropolitan Police officers were called to Evan Cook Close shortly after 1.30pm on Saturday “to a report of protesters obstructing immigration officers” and said officers remained at the scene shortly before 5pm.

-A spokesman for the force said: “Officers attended and found a van was being prevented from leaving the location.
+A spokesman for the Met said: “Officers attended and found a van was being prevented from leaving the location.

 “One man has been arrested by immigration enforcement officers for immigration offences.”